 A rock climbing gym runs on motivation.
 Your members must stay motivated to visit and work on their exercise routines.
 If they stray too far from their last workout, they may decide to stop visiting your gym.
 As the gym owner, you have the ability to help them stay motivated with specials and deals that encourage them to keep coming back to your gym.
 Consider giving new members a one-month trial membership or a free session with a personal trainer.

 Personal training is a useful tool for any gym.
 A rock climbing gym benefits from a personal trainer when you plan to encourage beginners to try something new and exciting.
-A trainer teachers your gym members the basic skills they need to start working on their health goals.
+A trainer teaches your gym members the basic skills they need to start working on their health goals.
 In the case of rock climbing gyms, they also teach your members how to use the equipment and how to avoid accidents during a climb.

 Ultimately, the key to keeping your members motivated to return is to take away all the barriers that might cause them to leave.
 New climbers who experience an uncomfortable environment or are affected by fatigue or nausea due to temperature stress might swear off climbing gyms altogether.